CausesBy Mayo Clinic staff

 Unlike food, which can take hours to digest, alcohol is absorbed quickly by your body — long before most other nutrients.
-But, it takes a lot more time for your body to get rid of the alcohol you've consumed.
+And it takes a lot more time for your body to get rid of the alcohol you've consumed.

 Most alcohol is processed by your liver, and in general, it takes about one hour for your liver to process (metabolize) the alcohol in one drink.

 - Alcohol.
-The Merck Manuals: The Merck Manual for Health Care Professionals. http://www.merck.com/mmpe/sec15/ch198/ch198g.html#.
-Accessed Sept.
-16, 2010.
+The Merck Manuals: The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/special_subjects/drug_use_and_dependence/alcohol.html.
+Accessed June 18, 2013.

-- Cowan E, et al. Ethanol intoxication in adults. http://www.uptodate.com/home/index.html.
-Accessed Sept.
-14, 2010.
+- Cowan E, et al. Ethanol intoxication in adults. http://www.uptodate.com/home.
+Accessed June 18, 2013.

-- Anderson CF (expert opinion).
+- Loukianova LL (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Sept.
-17, 2010.
+July 8, 2013.